LogicLayerr/LogicLayerr/README.md

 I've been programming since the beginning of 2026, and I started by learning Python.
 I also managed to study PostgreSQL, the basics of OOP, and began to study algorithms and data structures.

-I plan to study C++ in the future.

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [Chernikov.elias@gmail.com](mailto:Chernikov.elias@gmail.com)